-Your big toe drifts toward your second toe, which forces the joint at the ball of your foot to stick out, leading to foot pain, toe pain and pain in the ball of your foot.
-Bunions develop gradually, and over time, the deformed toes make it painful to walk or wear certain shoes.
-Bunions, therefore, affect your mobility.
+Your big toe drifts toward your second toe, which forces the joint at the ball of your foot to stick out, leading to toe pain, foot pain and pain in the ball of your foot.
+Bunions develop gradually, and over time the deformed toes make it painful to walk, wear certain shoes and affect your mobility.

 Request For ConsultationBOOK CONSULTATION